PixelCodeNL/grid/README.md

 # Pixel&Code Susy Grid

-This Susy 3 based grid is used internally by development agency Pixel&Code.
+:warning: This Susy 3 based grid is used **internally** by development agency Pixel&Code.
+Changes might break your code.
 Use it at your own risk.

 It is inspired by the Bootstrap 3 way of responsive breakpoints (mobile, tablet, desktop, large-desktop), so if you're used to Bootstrap but want to use a more refined Grid-only solution without thousands of CSS lines, this might be it!